cosmos/cosmos/README.md

-Tendermint is a Byzantine fault-tolerant (BFT) consensus protocol for asynchronous networks, notable for its simplicity, performance, and accountability.
+Tendermint is a Byzantine fault-tolerant (BFT) consensus protocol for asynchronous networks, notable for its simplicity, performance, and fork-accountability.
 The protocol requires a fixed, known set of N validators, where the ith validator is identified by its public key, V_i.
 Validators attempt to come to consensus on one block at a time, where a block is a list of transactions.
 Consensus on a block proceeds in rounds.
 Each round has a round-leader, or proposer, who proposes a block.
 The validators then vote, in stages, on whether or not to accept the proposed block or move onto the next